gbmhunter/blog/content/pcb-design/impedance-controlled-routing/microstrips/_index.md

 ## Design Guidelines

 A rule of thumb is to keep co-planar ground at least 3x the microstrip width away from the edges of the microstrip.
 Close, co-planar ground reduces the impedance of the microstrip.
-Infact, putting the ground too close to the microstrip results in you making a co-planar waveguide (CPW) instead!
+In fact, putting the ground too close to the microstrip results in you making a co-planar waveguide (CPW) instead!